 People who suffer from high stress levels, burnout and suicidal thoughts (and actions) are at an all-time high in areas such as workplaces, schools, indigenous communities and among professional responders.
 Supporting the emotional, psychological, and social wellbeing of communities is a top priority.

 Training that helps learners build resiliency and develop coping strategies is an effective approach at improving outcomes for individuals and others in their care.
 By means of case-based learning and the application of the Look, Listen, Link and Live model, students focus on self-care, personal protection, and caring for others.

 SOS First Aid delivers Psychological First Aid programming to adults and youth as young as 14.

 What is a self-care plan?
-A self-care plan identifies the support systems one uses to manage stress in order to maintain physical, mental and emotional health and well-being.
+A self-care plan helps to identify day-to-day and cumulative stressors and the support systems one uses to cope in order to maintain balance and physical, mental, emotional health and well-being.

 Why is a self-care plan important?
-It helps to prevent the effects of burnout and stress.
+It helps to build resiliency and prevent the effects of burnout and stress.